dahlo/nx30-autobackup/README.md

-nx300m-autobackup
+nx30-autobackup
 =================

-When this set of scripts is configured correctly, the Samsung NX300M will automatically backup all photos and videos via scp whenever the camera is turned on.
+When this set of scripts is configured correctly, the Samsung NX30 will automatically backup all photos and videos via scp whenever the camera is turned on.

+Based on https://github.com/jdieter/nx300m-autobackup and modified to work with the NX30.

 ##Installing##
-To use this, your camera must be using the 1.10 camera body firmware.
-I've tested on the 1.13 firmware, and it doesn't work with that.
-I've not tested 1.11 or 1.12, so it may or may not work with those revisions.
-You can downgrade your camera's firmware to 1.10 with minimal effort.
+Tested on version XXXX of the firmware.
+It may or may not work on other versions.

 Copy the contents of the sdcard directory onto the sdcard from the camera.